-Adventure travel is an extremely diverse industry.
+Adventure Travel is an extremely diverse sector.
 Diverse in terms of geography, with adventure travel businesses located all around the world, and diverse in terms of activities, with a constantly evolving list of new activities and products for adventure travel guides to introduce to guests.
 This diversity has resulted in a multitude of approaches to measuring adventure travel guide performance as well as numerous approaches for incorporating standards into training schemes.
 Government involvement, through laws and regulations, also impacts the enactment of standards.

-Despite this diversity, universal qualifications have emerged for adventure travel guides, regardless of the activity or destination.

-The following five competencies have been determined essential for adventure travel guides, regardless of geography or activities:
+Despite this diversity, universal qualifications have emerged for Adventure Travel Guides, regardless of the activity or destination.
+Through debate, discussion, research, and the application of the group's own extensive experience in adventure travel guiding, the following five competencies are deemed essential for adventure travel guides regardless of geography or activities:

-- 1 TECHNICAL COMPETENCY

-- 2 WILDERNESS MEDICINE & FIRST AID

-- 3 CUSTOMER SERVICE & GROUP MANAGEMENT SKILLS

-- 4 NATURAL & CULTURAL HISTORY INTERPRETATION (CONTENT DELIVERY)
+- 1 TECHNICAL COMPETENCY - 2 WILDERNESS MEDICINE & FIRST AID - 3 CUSTOMER SERVICE & GROUP MANAGEMENT SKILLS - 4 NATURAL & CULTURAL HISTORY INTERPRETATION

-- 5 SUSTAINABILITY
+5 SUSTAINABILITY

-The following pages describe and provide examples to illustrate each of these core competencies.
+The following pages describe and provide examples that illustrate each of these core competencies.

-These competencies align with and expand on ISO 21101 and TR 21102, which define the role of an adventure travel guide as follows:
+These competencies align with and expand on ISO 21101 and ISO/TR 21102 which defines the role of an adventure travel guide as follows: